Hiking in Duluth

 It's especially scenic in fall, because after the trail passes an old stone pump house on Keene Creek, it enters maple forest in Brewer Park.
 Then it emerges to an open ridge with panoramic views of the harbor.

 On the section between Getchell and Haines Road, you can also hike the 3.4-mile Brewer Park Loop.

 East of Haines Road, the hillier Piedmont section passes many knobs — rock faces protruding from the hillside— then arrives at Miller Creek and the N. 24th Avenue W. trailhead, just off Piedmont Avenue.

-If you keep going from Lincoln Park, it's just a quarter mile to the 24th Avenue West trailhead and then 1.7 miles to Enger Park, famous for its stone tower, flower gardens and replica of an ancient Japanese bell.
+If you keep going on the Superior Hiking Trail from Lincoln Park, it's just a quarter mile up to the 24th Avenue West trailhead and then 1.7 miles to Enger Park, famous for its stone tower, flower gardens and replica of an ancient Japanese bell.
 The stone outcroppings on the park's edge have the city's best-loved view of Canal Park.

 From Enger Park/Twin Ponds, it's a surprisingly scenic 2 miles to the Lakewalk.
 The trail descends the hillside through birch forest and overgrown Central Park, past elephantine knobs and to the edge of an old quarry.

 There are harbor views there and from a rock clifftop studded with bolted steel anchors, where you'll be standing high above Michigan Street and I-35.

 A pedestrian bridge over I-35 leads to a path between highway pillars and on to Bayfront Festival Park and past the Great Lakes Aquarium to Canal Park.

 To do the hike with a bus shuttle, park at the Bayfront Park playground, walk to Superior Street and catch the No. 9 bus to the trailhead at North 24th Avenue West and Skyline Parkway.